NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

 If the length timer, (only) as a result of the above decrement reaches the value of zero then the channel is disabled until the next trigger event.

-On a trigger event, the length timer is loaded again with the above formula.
+On a trigger event, the length timer is loaded with the value 64 or 256 (channel three only) if the length timer is equal to zero.

 ## Channel Three